What is Lean Coffee?

 I've used lean coffee to reboot Agile Orlando, to run multiple team retrospectives, for meet-and-greets for potential new collaborators, and to crowd-source ideas for future talks.

 However, one of my favorite ways to use lean coffee is to connect people across an organization or community who would not normally bump into each other.
-Jason Little does a great job of explaining how this can be used for organization change in his book, Lean Change Management.
+Jason Little does a great job of explaining how this can be used for organizational change in his book, Lean Change Management.

 Virtual Lean Coffee?
 Can this work online?